The Little Black Princess

 The Little Black Princess: a True Tale of Life in the Never-Never Land is a 1905 children's novel by the Australian author Jeannie Gunn.

 Description

-The book is an account of the early life of a small Aboriginal girl who took refuge with Mrs Gunn for a short time in 1902.
-The child is named Bett-Bett in the novel, and is based on the experiences of a young Dolly Bolson. at Elsey Station.
-The young Dolly was said by Mrs Gunn in 1937 to have been a niece of Ibimel Wooloomool, who she described as "the King or Chief of the Elsey River tribes".
+The book is a fictionalised account of the early life of a small Aboriginal girl who took refuge with Mrs Gunn for a short time in 1902.
+The child is named Bett-Bett in the novel, and is based on the experiences of a young Dolly Bonson at Elsey Station.
+The young Dolly was said by Mrs Gunn in 1937 to have been a niece of Ibimel Wooloomool, whom she described as "the King or Chief of the Elsey River tribes".

 Later life of Bett-Bett

 In a 1937 article for the Sydney Morning Herald, Jeannie Gunn wrote that the child on whom Bett-Bett was based was moved to Darwin as a playmate and guardian for some younger children and later worked there in domestic service as a house and parlour maid, before marrying and raising two boys and a girl.
 In 1929 she converted to the Church of England.
 In 1969 Dolly was baptised into the Seventh-day Adventist Church in Darwin.
 She died in 1988, aged 95.